 - 1) Evaluating management strategies to reduce the occurrence of imidacloprid in groundwater Imidacloprid, an insecticide extensively utilized in agricultural and urban settings across Wisconsin, has been detected in various regions of the state by DATCP.
-In several instances, imidacloprid concentrations exceeded the recommended groundwater standard or health advisory level of 0.2 μg/L. To address this concern, it is crucial to conduct monitoring and/or modeling studies to facilitate the development of management practices that effectively reduce the occurrence and concentration of imidacloprid in groundwater, ensuring that levels consistently remain below the established health advisory threshold. - 2) Advanced statistical models of pesticides in groundwater The proposed studies should focus on developing advanced statistical models and algorithms capable of analyzing large datasets of groundwater samples and associated pesticide concentrations.
+In several instances, imidacloprid concentrations exceeded the recommended groundwater standard or health advisory level of 0.2 μg/L. To address this concern, it is crucial to conduct monitoring and/or modeling studies to facilitate the development of management practices that effectively reduce the occurrence and concentration of imidacloprid in groundwater, ensuring that levels consistently remain below the established health advisory threshold. - 2) Monitoring studies on leaching of neonicotinoids in groundwater Neonicotinoids are a class of insecticides widely used in Wisconsin.
+Their water solubility and persistence make them prone to leaching through the soil into groundwater, posing a potential risk to drinking water supplies and aquatic ecosystems.
+Multi-season continuous tile-drain, groundwater and/or lysimetric monitoring studies are needed to evaluate the loss of neonicotinoids applied to major Wisconsin crops, such as corn, soybeans, beans, potatoes, small grains, vegetables, fruit crops, and more.
+Studies focused on regions of Wisconsin with coarse and medium-grained soil and shallow groundwater are encouraged.

+- 3) Multi-decade modeling study on atrazine transport and fate in groundwater Wisconsin regulations restrict atrazine use beyond federal product label restrictions.
+In certain regions of Wisconsin, the use of atrazine has been discontinued or reduced since the late 1990s.
+Despite these measures, traces of atrazine and its metabolites continue to be detected in some of these areas.
+To gain a deeper understanding of the long-term behavior of atrazine in groundwater, there is a pressing need for the development of multi-decade modeling studies.
+Conducting such studies would greatly enhance the interpretation of monitoring data collected by DATCP.
+For further insights, multi-decade atrazine data from DATCP can be obtained upon request. - 4) Advanced statistical models of pesticides in groundwater The proposed studies should focus on developing advanced statistical models and algorithms capable of analyzing large datasets of groundwater samples and associated pesticide concentrations.
 Emphasis should be placed on identifying patterns, trends, and potential correlations between land use, hydrogeology, well characteristics, environmental factors, and groundwater contamination.
 Additionally, proposals that highlight the development of predictive models to forecast future pesticide concentrations in groundwater based on historical data will be given special consideration.
 The incorporation of spatial and temporal variables is also encouraged to capture the complex dynamics of pesticide contamination in different regions of Wisconsin, and seasons.
-Multi-decade pesticide data from DATCP can be obtained upon request. - 3) Assessing the impact of high capacity wells on spatial variability of pesticides in groundwater High capacity wells can impact the spatial variability of pesticides in groundwater.
+Multi-decade pesticide data from DATCP can be obtained upon request. - 5) Assessing the impact of high capacity wells on spatial variability of pesticides in groundwater High capacity wells can impact the spatial variability of pesticides in groundwater.
 The pumping rates associated with high capacity wells can alter the natural flow patterns of groundwater, resulting in localized variations in pesticide concentration.
 Understanding and monitoring the spatial distribution of pesticides in groundwater in areas where high capacity wells are found is crucial for assessing the potential risks associated with pesticides in groundwater and for ensuring the protection of water resources.
 For further insights, multi-decade pesticide data from DATCP can be obtained upon request.